xin-huang/dadi-cli/README.md

 ### Inferring demographic models

 In this example, we infer a demographic model from the spectrum for synonymous SNPs.
 Here, we use the `split_mig` model.
 In this model, the ancestral population diverges into two populations, which then have an instantaneous change of population size with migration between the two populations over time.
 To see descriptions of the four parameters of the `split_mig` model, use `dadi-cli Model --names split_mig`.
 By default, with unfolded data an additional parameter is added, which quantifies the proportion of sites for which the ancestral state was misidentified.
 (To disable this, use the `--nomisid` option.)
-Therefore, we have five parameters in total.
+Therefore, we have five parameters in total: `nu1`, `nu2`, `T`, `m`, `misid`.

-To start the inference, users should specify the lower bounds and upper bounds for these parameters with `--lbounds` and `--ubounds`.
+To start the inference, users should specify the boundaries for the model parameters with `--lbounds` and `--ubounds`.
 For demographic models, setting parameter boundaries prevents optimizers from going into parameter spaces that are hard for `dadi` to calculate, such as low population size, high time, and high migration.
 In this case, we set the range of relative population sizes to be explored as 1e-3 to 100, the range of divergence time to 0 to 1, the range of migration rates from 0 to 10, and the range of misidentification proportions to 0 to 0.5. dadi-cli will by default calculate starting parameters between the boundaries, but users can specify starting parameters with `--p0`.
 Parameters can be fixed to certain values with `--constants`.
-If a parameter value passed into `--constants` is `-1`, it is free to vary.
+If a parameter value passed into `--constants` is `-1`, it will not be fixed to a value.
 Because we need to run optimization several times to find a converged result with maximum likelihood, we use `--optimizations` to specify how many times the optimization will run. `dadi-cli` can use multiprocessing to run optimizations in parallel and by default the max number of CPUs available will be utilized.
 If users want fewer CPUs to be used, they can use the `--cpus` option to pass in the number of CPUs they want utilized for multiprocessing.
 If GPUs are available, they can be used by passing the `--gpus` option with the number of GPUs to be used.

 <!--- As well, because our 1000 Genomes data is fairly large we can increase the maximum number of parameter sets each optimization will use with `--maxeval` and use our own grid points with `--grids`. -->